 Historical Texas Statutes

-The State Law Library's digitization efforts have brought online over 100 years of historical Texas statutes.
+The library's digitization efforts have brought online over 100 years of historical Texas statutes.
 We provide free public access to digitized copies of Texas statutes from 1879 through 1984.

 In 1854, the state legislature authorized a commission to codify existing laws.
 The Penal Code and Code of Criminal Procedure were completed in 1856.
 The civil statutes followed in 1879.
 Subsequent revisions and recodifications followed in 1895 and 1911.
 In 1925, there was a reorganization of the statutes, which still serves as the basis for our current statutes.